You can now download this article as an app and get an offline map so you can go and see these places yourself.

 Prices: foreigner/SAARC 200/50 NRs

-Spot 3: Patan Durbar Square
+Point of Interest: Patan Durbar Square

 Patan Durbar Square is another, after Swayambunath – The Monkey Temple, must-see place in Kathmandu.
 You will see temple after temple here without getting bored of them.
 It is a holy site, featuring temples in reverence to Krishna–reincarnation of Brahma–and the Temple of Kama Sutra, essentially a guidebook to teach younger people the proper way to have sex.